 Heavy Duty's seventh uniform is again an all-new ensemble, including a skin-tight, grass green T-shirt, gray padded trousers, brown leather boots, black leather gloves with steel wrist guards, a brown leather belt with a chrome buckle, brown web gear, and a green bandana.

-M-16 (v2): though smaller than he's used to, Heavy Duty can squeeze off a single round with this weapon to inflict rank value 6 Piercing damage, several rounds of such to inflict rank value 10 Piercing damage, or fire continuously to inflict rank value 20 Piercing damage.
+M-16 (v2): though smaller than he's used to, Heavy Duty can squeeze off a single round with this weapon to inflict rank value 6 Piercing damage, a short burst of such to inflict rank value 10 Piercing damage, or fire continuously to inflict rank value 20 Piercing damage.

 But wait, there's more!
 Equipped with an underslung grenade launcher, it can also bloop explosives upon enemies lurking within three sectors of Heavy Duty.
 They detonate to inflict rank value 30 Slashing damage, affecting all uncovered targets in their sector equally.